Shopify migration

 1. Map your data fields

-Match each field from your current platform to Shopify’s structure.
-For example:
+Match each field from your current platform to Shopify’s structure, such as:

 • Product titles, descriptions, prices, SKUs